daytonaio/enterprise-docs/src/content/docs/usage/workspaces.md

 | Large               | 8       | 32 GB   | 50 GB  |         |
 | Medium              | 4       | 16 GB   | 50 GB  |         |
 | Small               | 2       | 8 GB    | 50 GB  |         |

+- **GPU**

+  The GPU class is designed for workloads that require GPU acceleration, such as machine learning, deep learning, or other compute-intensive tasks.
+It ensures that the Workspace has access to a dedicated GPU, which significantly speeds up processing for such tasks.

+- **Large**

+  The Large class is suitable for large-scale processing tasks or applications that require significant computational power and memory, but do not need a GPU.
+This class is ideal for running multiple heavy applications simultaneously.

+- **Medium**

+  The Medium class balances performance and resource usage, making it suitable for general-purpose tasks that require moderate processing power and memory.

+- **Small**

+  The Small class is ideal for light workloads or development environments where minimal computational resources are needed.
+This class is the most resource-efficient, making it a good choice for simple applications and tasks.

+The resources available for each Workspace class are constrained by the hardware node availability within the cluster.
+Each node in the cluster has a finite amount of CPU, RAM, storage, and GPU resources.
+The maximum number of Workspaces that can be provisioned depends on these hardware limits.

+### Overprovisioning

+Overprovisioning is a technique used to increase the density of Workspaces per hardware node in the cluster.
+By setting an overprovisioning factor, the provisioner can create more Workspaces than would be possible if each Workspace was allocated resources strictly according to its "request" values.

+Each Workspace class defines both a "request" (the minimum guaranteed resources) and a "limit" (the maximum resources it can use).
+Overprovisioning works by lowering the "request" values below the actual "limits," allowing the provisioner to fit more Workspaces on a node than would be possible if resources were allocated strictly based on "limits."

+- **Pros**

+  Overprovisioning allows for more efficient utilization of hardware by packing more Workspaces onto a single node.
+By maximizing resource usage, overprovisioning can lead to cost savings, as fewer nodes may be needed to host the same number of Workspaces.

+- **Cons**

+  If all Workspaces attempt to use their full "limit" at the same time, the node may run out of resources.
+This can lead to performance degradation or even Workspace eviction.

+  In scenarios where Workspaces have unpredictable or highly variable workloads, overprovisioning can cause instability, making it challenging to ensure consistent performance.

+While overprovisioning can significantly increase the efficiency and cost-effectiveness of resource usage in a cluster, it must be carefully managed to avoid potential drawbacks, such as unexpected Workspace eviction or performance issues due to resource contention.